 What is Vestibular Rehabilitation?

-The goal of vestibular rehabilitation is to help accelerate your body’s ability to compensate for a vestibular disorder.
+The goal of vestibular rehabilitation therapy (VRT) is a type of physical therapy to help accelerate your body’s ability to compensate for a vestibular dysfunction.
 Normally, this occurs on its own but at a much slower pace.
-With some targeted therapies, vestibular rehabilitation can tap into the brain’s ability to relearn and improve vestibular functions using other senses.
-This therapy usually includes some exercise-based therapies to help reduce imbalance or vertigo and the chance of falls or injuries through things like habituation, gaze stabilization, and balance training.
+With some targeted therapies, vestibular rehabilitation can tap into the ability of the central nervous system to relearn and improve vestibular function using other senses, helping maintain balance, eye movements, and postural control.
+It usually includes some vestibular rehabilitation exercises to help reduce imbalance or vertigo and the chance of falls or injuries through things like habituation exercises, gaze stability exercises, and balance training.

 The Importance of Vestibular Rehabilitation at NYHD